-All superannuation providers - including superannuation funds, eligible rollover funds, retirement savings accounts and approved deposit funds - must report lost members to the Tax Office.
-The Tax Office keeps a list of people who have been reported as lost on their Lost Members Register.
+All superannuation providers - including superannuation funds, eligible rollover funds, retirement savings accounts and approved deposit funds - must report lost members to the Australian Tax Office (ATO).
+The ATO keeps a list of people who have been reported as lost on their Lost Members Register.

 A lost member is a member of a super fund who:

 - is an inactive member - they are inactive if they joined, as a standard employer-sponsored member, more than two years ago, and there have been no contributions or rollover amounts in the last five years

 - transferred from another super provider as a lost member and you haven't found or been advised of a new address, or